bndtools/bnd.manual/_source/_macros/env.md

 layout: default
 class: Macro
 title: env ';' KEY
-summary: The given environment variable
+summary: The given environment variable or an empty string "" if not found
 ---
 layout: default